Carnatic music

 In this article, we will explore the history and elements of Carnatic music and learn about some of the most famous Carnatic musicians.
 If you’re curious about this fascinating style of music, continue reading!!

-Carnatic music origins – History
+Carnatic Music Origins – History

 Did you know that the history of carnatic music dates back over two thousand years?